topel-research-group/Survivors_of_the_Sea/10_FinalResults/README.md

 | ![R05_GS-GOGAT_prelim](../08_GenesToLookFor/GeneChecks/GlutamateCycle/GS-GOGAT.R05.lfc0.png) | ![GF04_GS-GOGAT_prelim](../08_GenesToLookFor/GeneChecks/GlutamateCycle/GS-GOGAT.GF04.lfc0.png) |

 ### Ribosomes
-Relevance: Potential nitrogen storage, or protein synthesis is in overdrive to ensure survival
+**Relevance**: Potential nitrogen storage, or protein synthesis is in overdrive to ensure survival

 Ribosomal proteins are upregulated at all timepoints during the experiment
 * R05 has a peak at 49d
 * GF04 has a peak at 56d

 _Likely missing some ribosomal proteins at the moment_

 | R05 | GF04 |